ashwithamary/focus-peaking-application/README.md

 - Focus peaking is applied to the webcam feed in real-time
 - The same color options are available for both video and webcam modes
 - Webcam access requires user permission (browser will prompt for camera access)
+- Note: The webcam feature requires access to a physical camera.
+It may not work in virtual machine environments without proper camera passthrough configuration.

 ## Installation